PyCQA/flake8/docs/source/internal/contributing.rst

 ==========================

-To contribute to |Flake8|'s documentation, you might want to first read a little about reStructuredText or Sphinx.
-For the most part, you should be fine following the structure and style of the rest of |Flake8|'s documentation.
+To contribute to |Flake8|'s documentation, you might want to first read a little about reStructuredText or Sphinx. |Flake8| has a :ref:`guide of best practices <docs-style>` when contributing to our documentation.
+For the most part, you should be fine following the structure and style of the rest of
+|Flake8|'s documentation.

 All of |Flake8|'s documentation is written in reStructuredText and rendered by Sphinx.
 The source (reStructuredText) lives in ``docs/source/``.
 To build